Toledo99/Javascript-Projects/README.md

 # Javascript-Projects
 Learning JavaScript through a sequence of projects suggested by AI.
-I am using mainly [Javascript.info](https://javascript.info/)
+I am using mainly [Javascript.info](https://javascript.info/) as learning resource

 Here's the project sequence for learning JavaScript suggested by ChatGPT 3.5: